Wisconsin Supreme Court Rejects RFK Jr. Bid to Get His Name Off State Ballot

 Updated:

-The Wisconsin Supreme Court on Friday ruled that Robert F. Kennedy Jr.’s name will remain on the state’s presidential ballot in November even though he has suspended his independent campaign.
+The Wisconsin Supreme Court on Sept.
+27 ruled that Robert F. Kennedy Jr.’s name will remain on the state’s presidential ballot in November even though he has suspended his independent campaign.

 “The challenger must demonstrate that the circuit court did not examine the relevant facts, apply a proper standard of law, or reach a conclusion that a reasonable judge could reach by applying a demonstrated rational process.
-We conclude that he has failed to satisfy this burden,” the ruling stated.
+We conclude that he has failed to satisfy this burden,” the ruling states.

 The lower court also said that removing Kennedy’s name from the ballot could inflict harm on the public, citing the high cost of reprinting ballots and logistical problems in conducting an election with ballots on which stickers were placed to obscure his name, according to the ruling.

 “We emphasize that we are not making any legal determinations on our own regarding the claims made by Kennedy and we are not agreeing with the circuit court’s legal conclusions on those claims.
-We simply are unable to make such determinations, given the inadequate briefing presented to us,” the Supreme Court stated.
+We simply are unable to make such determinations, given the inadequate briefing presented to us,” the supreme court stated.

-In a concurring opinion joined by Chief Justice Annette Ziegler, Justice Rebecca Bradley stated that she did not disagree with the Supreme Court’s finding that Kennedy’s arguments were “insufficiently developed.”
+In a concurring opinion joined by Chief Justice Annette Ziegler, Justice Rebecca Bradley stated that she did not disagree with the supreme court’s finding that Kennedy’s arguments were “insufficiently developed.”

-However, Bradley said that the timelines under which the Wisconsin Elections Commission (WEC) and the Supreme Court operate “hamstring candidates in Kennedy’s situation.”
+However, Bradley said that the timelines under which the Wisconsin Elections Commission (WEC) and the supreme court operate “hamstring candidates in Kennedy’s situation.”

 “Kennedy could have filed an original action petition with this court rather than proceeding in circuit court, but this court’s decisions to grant or deny original action petitions lack predictable standards, leaving parties to guess the right avenue for challenging WEC’s decisions,” the justice stated.